Best Credit Cards in September 2024Studies & Surveys

 • 2023: 59% confident

-More women have expressed confidence in 2024 than in 2023.
-So far in 2024, an average of 55% of women have said they were confident, versus just 52% in 2023.
+Both men and women have expressed more confidence in 2024 than in 2023.
+So far in 2024, an average of 70% of men have said they’re confident, versus 67% in 2023.
+For women, an average of 54% have said they’re confident in 2024, compared with 52% in 2023.

 What hasn’t changed, however, is that there’s a massive gender gap.
-In the index’s nearly six-year history, there’s never been a month in which women have been more confident about their credit card bills than men.
+In the index’s six-plus-year history, there’s never been a month in which women have been more confident about their credit card bills than men.
 In fact, there have only been eight months in which the gender confidence gap fell to single digits, but none since July 2021.
 (The gap was seven points that month, equaling the record low set in April 2021.)

-The average gap since the start of the index is 14 points.
+The average gap since the start of the index is 15 points.

 One of the best things cardholders can do — whether they feel good or wobbly about their finances — is knock down their credit card debt.
 If you don’t, sky-high APRs mean it’ll only continue to grow.
 The good news is you have options.
 A 0% balance transfer card might be your best weapon against high interest rates, though a personal loan can help, too.